gomo/dynamic_scaffold/README.md

       create  app/views/shops/new.html.erb
 ```

-You can also specify namespaces and the model name.
+You can also specify namespaces and the model name if you want.

 ```
 rails generate dynamic_scaffold namespace/plural_model